katvanderahe/writing-advisor/readme.md

   - Clone the repistory
   - create a virtual environment
   - install the dependencies
-  - run the application using flaks
+  - run the application using flask